codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 * Builds
 * Docker images

-You can view/edit annotations using the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/).
+You can view/edit annotations using the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/) or directly in the Codefresh Web UI.

 ## Adding annotations